marko-js/webpack/README.md

 ];
 ```

-With the above config, you can render your top level Marko template server side with a `language` global, like so:
+With the above config you can render your top level Marko template server side with a `language` global, like so:

 ```
 template.render({ $global: { language: "de" } });